 - The charter contract must be approved by the University of Wisconsin System Board of Regents to achieve charter status.

 It is essential that charter school operators understand their requirement for providing special education services for students with disabilities.
 The provision of special education will have a major impact on financial, personnel, and facility decisions.
 An independent public charter schools must accept all students who apply regardless of disability.
 The school must either provide required services on site or pay for those services to be provided by another entity.
 As part of this requirement, the school must provide an individualized education plan (IEP) and provide the necessary instruction by state licensed personnel.
-Questions regarding special education issues that charter applicants should consider when applying for a charter are shown on the Special Education Issues (PDF) sheet.
+Questions regarding special education issues that charter applicants should consider when applying for a charter are included in the Application requirements.

 The Office, through the Application Review Committee, composed of educators and community members, reviews charter school applications.
-Guidelines for reviewers are shown on the Application Reviewers Guide (PDF).
+Guidelines for reviewers are shown in the Application Requirements – Reviewers Guide (PDF).
 Based on the overall feasibility of the proposal, this review process will identify which applications:

 - Will be accepted for further consideration